-In order to get your official Camino Certificate Passport (La Compostela, as it is called in Spanish ), when you arrive in Santiago de Compostela, you’ll need to have walked at least 100 kilometres and collected two passport stamps every day along the way.
-The passport also makes for a great memento of all your hostels, coffee stops, lunches and dinners along the trail.
+In order to get your official Camino Certificate Passport (La Compostela, as it is called in Spanish ), when you arrive in Santiago de Compostela, you’ll need to have walked at least 100 kilometers and collected two passport stamps every day along the way.
+The passport also makes for a great memento of all your hostels, coffee shops, lunches, and dinners along the trail.

 Start walking early in the morning

 You may not be a morning person, but starting your walk early in the morning will reward you with beautiful sunrises and cooler temperatures.
 By getting most of your walking in early, you will have more time in the afternoon to rest and take in the sights.

 The Camino de Santiago can be challenging, so make sure to truly enjoy the food, the scenery and all the great people you’ll meet on the way!
 There will be plenty of gorgeous small towns filled with cafés and restaurants, so make sure to stop for a moment and enjoy your break

 In future posts, we will talk about how to prepare for the Camino de Santiago.